smartdev00/Solana-Copy-Trading/README.md

 - **Customizable Trade Parameters**:
   - Define trade size.
-  - Set Take Profit (TP) and Stop Loss (SL) thresholds for trades.
+  - Set Take Profit (TP) thresholds for trades.

 - **Transaction Safety**:
   - Only sells tokens if:
     - The source wallet sells the token.
-    - TP or SL targets are triggered.
+    - TP targets are triggered.

 - **Support for Liquidity Pools**:
   - Integrates with Raydium Liquidity Pool for token swaps.